-Common stock offered by us 1,700,000 shares of common stock Common stock offered by the selling stockholders 200,000 shares of common stock Common stock to be outstanding after this 10.420.142 shares of common stock offering 10,420,142 shares of common stock Use of proceeds We intend to use the net proceeds to us from this offering for general corporate purposes including working capital and potential future acquisitions or investments in complementary businesses.
+Common stock offered by us 1,700,000 shares of common stock Common stock offered by the selling stockholders 200,000 shares of common stock Common stock to be outstanding after this offering 10,420,142 shares of common stock Use of proceeds We intend to use the net proceeds to us from this offering for general corporate purposes including working capital and potential future acquisitions or investments in complementary businesses.
 We will not receive any proceeds from the sale of common stock by the selling stockholders.
 Nasdaq National Market symbol BBSI Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider before investing in shares of our common stock.